thangckt/thangckt.github.io/docs/blog/posts/2024_bibtex_generator.md

 Therefore, I decided to create a simple tool to help me with that.
 I developed a Chrome extension that can generate the BibTeX entry for any browsing URL with just one click.
 I named it the [BibTeX generator](./).
 It works exactly what I needed.
 I finally found something helpful.

 ## Usage
 Install the [BibTeX generator](./) extension on your Chrome browser.
 Then, whenever you're browsing a paper or any URL, just click on the extension icon, and the BibTeX entry will be generated and copied to your clipboard.
-You can just paste it to your `.bib` file.
+The remain thing is just paste it to your `.bib` file.

 <p align="center">
 <img src="https://thang.eu.org/blog/image/bibtex_demo.png" alt="BibTeX generator" width="600" style="align: center;" />